-Regional Space sector growth - Projects must support and contribute to the growth of the North East Space-based economy through the following pathways:-
+Regional Space sector growth - Projects must support and contribute to the growth of the North East Spacebased economy through the following pathways:-

 - 1. The development of new and enhanced technologies accelerating the commercialisation of research innovation; - 2.
 New non-academic partner engagement in the sector, particularly from adjacent sectors which could be a vector of space sector growth; - 3.
-Influence policy and/or further develop expert capabilities;
+Influence policy and/or further develop expert capabilities.

-Proposals must align with the NESCA themes and achieve a clear pathway from research outputs to impact in the North East region.
+Proposals must align with the NESCA themes and achieve a clear pathway from research outputs to impact in the North East region (see Appendix 1 for example KPIs).

-Projects should be at least 50% within the EPSRC's remit, build upon previous research, but need not link to prior EPSRC funding.
+Projects should be at least 50% within the EPSRC's remit, building upon previous research, but need not link to prior EPSRC funding.